-7. Austin, TX
+8. Austin, TX

 Stubb’s BBQ is an absolute can’t-miss, as is a night out on Sixth Street, aka bar heaven.
 Check out Midnight Cowboy for fantastic cocktails and an upscale ambiance.

 9. New York City

 I can’t tell you how ideal New York is for a group of girlfriends.
 Between the shopping, the food, the cocktails, the classic New York City instagram spots, and the people-watching, there’s truly no better place to spend a long weekend than NYC.

 Blue Note is a fab jazz bar if you’re looking for something low key; Comedy Cellar is ALWAYS a good time (be sure to order your tickets online in advance).

 For a true taste of New York nightlife, head to 1Oak—and if you’re feeling scandalous, a late night at The Box will be an experience you’ll never forget.
 Trust me.

 11. Palm Beach, FL